Track Metadata

 Messages

-Messages are introduced by a 4 byte Number field containing a
+Messages are introduced by a 4 byte Number field containing a “magic” value (it is always 872349ae

-is always twelve bytes long, regardless of how few arguments there are
+This blob is always twelve bytes long, regardless of how few arguments there are (and presumably this means no message ever has more than twelve arguments).

-arguments).
-Tag bytes past the actual argument count of the message
+Tag bytes past the actual argument count of the message are set to 0.

 This header is followed by the fields that make up the message arguments, if any.
 In other words, the message body consists of arguments identified by the header.